benmoussa96/tokenized-vault-smart-contract/README.md

 - If a vault has 100 tokens to back 200 shares, then each share is worth 0.5 assets.
 - If a vault has 200 tokens to back 100 shares, then each share is worth 2.0 assets.

-When the vault generetes yield on the underlying asset through strategies (yield farming, lenging, staking...), the shares appreciate in value.
+When the vault generetes yield on the underlying asset through strategies (farming, lenging, staking...), the shares appreciate in value.
 These shares can later be burned to redeem and withdraw the corresponding assets, including any profits made.

 ## Fees